In this Article...quick links

 7. Body Language

-Body language is obviously a much bigger consideration when you’re presenting in person than when you’re presenting online.
+Body language is obviously a much bigger consideration when transferring back from online to in-person presenting.
 Whether you’re presenting standing up or sitting down, it’s important that you use your body language to help magnify your presence and gravitas.

 If you’re sitting down, make sure your hands are always visible above the table and that your elbows are positioned slightly wider than your shoulders.
 This will help you to ‘own your space’ and increase the sense that you believe you have permission to have a seat at the table.
 You certainly don’t want to be sitting with your hands on your lap as this will make your shoulders hunch over – the end result is that you’ll look timid and small.